sxcdennis/linuxnotes/Common-Tools.md

 ## cd

 Short for change directory.
-Commonly used to change to and navigate direcotires.
+Commonly used to change to and navigate directories.

 **Example:**